Mouse-GYM/auto-trainer/README.md

 ## Known Issues (partial)
-* Most implementations do provide any or minimal error checking.
+* Most implementations do provide any or minimal error checking
-* Only a subset of settings are remembered between settings and configuration files are not yet supported
+* Only a subset of settings is remembered between settings and configuration files are not yet supported
 * Cameras do not implement the offset params of the camera url
-* Spinnaker cameras are hard-coded to a number of values until supported as params in the camera url
+* FLIR cameras are hard-coded to a number of values until supported as params in the camera url
+* There is no configuration option for the second FLIR camera to be hardware triggered
+* There is no indication in the UI a camera is recording when in triggered mode
+* FLIR cameras are not always properly released if a script/UI crashes or is hard-killed